aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-11-dockerfile-basic.md

 tags: gsoc gsoc16 docker
 ---

-In this tutorial, I will teach you how to write your first `Dockerfile`.
+In this tutorial, I will show you how to write your first `Dockerfile`.
 I got to learn Docker because I had to implement a [Docker](http://docker.com) deployment for our GSoC project [Open Event Server](https://github.com/aviaryan/open-event-orga-server).

 First up, what is Docker ?